 As the audience plays a big role in how your website should look and function, you need to plan about demographics that can influence your design, ones like age, gender, profession, and technical competency.
 A serious business journal for an entrepreneur needs a different style and theme than that of a computer game website.
 Remember, usability should play a bigger role for older and less technically savvy audiences.
 A properly structured planning would also help in creative judgment as you would be confident with the process chosen and applied.

 Combine the information with your planning before starting the web design.
 Your focus should be on the brand and requirements.
 You need to follow the latest trends.
-Firstly, you have to think about what sort of image they really should be conveying and then implement them Glossy buttons, gradients, and reflective floors may work for some websites, but they may or may not be right for your brand.
+Firstly, you have to think about what sort of image they really should be conveying and then implement them.
+Glossy buttons, gradients, and reflective floors may work for some websites, but they may or may not be right for your brand.
+It is advisable to think of a fresh and creative design.
 Further, start off with a theme in mind and start website design sticking to a tone.
 Start with a sketch, try to mix ideas to create variations and develop a couple of design prototypes.
 Make a balance between color and images.
 You need to think about the emotions you wish to elicit on the website.
 Your design should embody the character of your brand.

 Everything has a brand; even if you don’t sell a product or service.
 For example, if you run a blog, your website still has a certain feel that makes an impression on your visitors.
 Decide what that impression should be in the web design.

 If talking about the technical aspect, then you need to prepare mock-ups starting from the most important pages that would represent and lead the entire web profile.
 You need to work in close proximity with a team of technical experts who would help you program the required CSS and XHTML.